Version 0.4 April 2026

 The Gatekeeper obligation may be satisfied by:

 All three are equally valid.
 The protocol makes no architectural preference.
-What matters is that the verification steps execute completely and that execution is blocked on a negative result.
+What matters is that the verification steps execute completely, a valid receipt is obtained, and execution is blocked on a negative result from either step.

-A system that has attestations but skips verification is in violation — the attestation alone is not proof of compliance; verified attestation is.
+A system that has attestations but skips verification or receipt issuance is in violation — the attestation alone is not proof of compliance; verified attestation + valid receipt is.

 Execution Request

-The client submits the frame fields and attestations.
-The Gatekeeper only accepts data that is attested — every field in the request must be verifiable against frame_hash in the attestations.
+The agent submits the bounds, context, attestation, and execution values.
+The Gatekeeper only accepts data that is attested — every field in the bounds and context must be verifiable against bounds_hash and context_hash in the attestation.

 {